-If these ideas inspire you I'd encourage you to read the Organize Recipes Challenge, take these steps for yourself, and share your results with me here.
+If these ideas inspire you I'd encourage you to read the Organize Recipes Challenge, take the steps for yourself, and share your results with me here.
 I'd love to add you to the hall of fame!

-Plus, if you've use a program for organizing recipes on the computer I'd love to hear what you thought about it, good or bad, to help everyone else know what some good programs are out there for this task.
+Plus, if you've used a program for organizing recipes on the computer I'd love to hear what you thought about it, good or bad, to help everyone else know what some good programs are out there for this task.

 So, without further ado, scroll down to see the tips and hints that have already been shared.

 I use Big Oven.
 I can access it on the web, laptop or smartphone.
 You can enter recipe.
 It will calculate amounts for different portions.
 I have used this feature to scale up some soup recipes for our church's soup dinners.

 It has thousands recipes online.

 My favorite feature is when I'm stumped on what's for dinner, I enter in only 3 ingredients and it gives me lots of suggestions.

 This app is available on iPhone, iPad, Android, Kindle Fire, NOOK, and Windows Phone.

 It is a free app, but there is a paid upgrade to the pro version.

 You can get it through the following referral links: